Lines of minima in Outer space: Measured laminations and trees

 Now let $\alpha\in {\rm Out}(F_n)$ be a geometric iwip element.
 By Theorem 4.1 of \cite{BH92}, there is a compact connected surface $S$ with connected boundary and fundamental group $F_n$ such that $\alpha$ can be represented by a pseudo-Anosov homeomorphism $A$ of $S$.
-The repelling projective measured geodesic lamination $[\nu]$ for $A$ determines up to scale an action of $F_n=\pi_1(S)$ on an $\mathbb{R}$-tree.
-The projectivization $T$ of this $F_n$-tree is just the repelling fixed point for the action of $\alpha$ on $\partial {\rm CV}(F_n)$.
-Moreover, $[\nu]$ is supported in the zero-lamination of $T$.
+The repelling projective measured geodesic lamination $[\nu]$ for $A$ determines up to scaling an action of $F_n=\pi_1(S)$ on an $\mathbb{R}$-tree $T$.
+The projectivization $[T]$ of this $F_n$-tree is just the repelling fixed point for the action of $\alpha$ on $\partial {\rm CV}(F_n)$.
+Moreover, $[\nu]$ is supported in the zero lamination of $[T]$.